 Translation

-Liliana Ponce - Fudekara
+Liliana Ponce - World Poetry Books, 2025

 The work's evanescence, its ‘not being,' the composition of the void, of the space between the lines, is the art, the mastery of Liliana Ponce in Fudekara, to make present what is felt, the other reality within ‘reality,’ released by and through the brush.
 Her admirable reticence is a bolt of world-opening lightning.